8 Ways Introverts Can Develop a Strong Personality

-Well that used to be me.
+Well, that used to be me.
 I’m the youngest of five, the baby of the family.
 Growing up my parents never pushed me to be social.
 Instead, they kept me home and sheltered me as much as possible.
 To them, being at home meant I was safe.

 I didn’t start coming into my own until my thirties.
 That’s when I got serious about building the life I wanted to live and not what others expected of me.
-I also learned to embrace being an introvert and use its unique traits to build a strong personality.
+I also learned to embrace being an introvert and use its unique characteristics to build a strong personality.

 Some people think having a strong personality means that you are over the top, bullish, and intimidating.

 I like to think otherwise.
 To me having a strong personality as an introvert means having a quiet confidence.
 I don’t fight to be seen; I am seen because I fight.